A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utonomous} vehicle development has grow rapidly in recent years because of increasing computing power and more robust decision making algorithms \cite{9242336}.
+\IEEEPARstart{A}{utonomous} vehicle development has grown rapidly in recent years because of increasing computing power and more robust decision-making algorithms \cite{9242336, 9780370}.
 Perception is a fundamental but vital step for autonomous driving \cite{9564709, VANBRUMMELEN2018384}.
-The camera is one of the most popular autonomous vehicle perception sensors because of its fast processing speed and low cost.
-Cameras are mainly used for object detection, lane detection, and segmentation tasks during autonomous driving \cite{8936542}.
+Cameras have emerged as the preferred perception sensors for autonomous vehicles because of the fast processing speed and low cost.
+In autonomous driving applications, cameras are predominantly utilized for tasks such as object detection, lane detection, and segmentation \cite{8936542, 10.1007/978-3-031-25066-8_41, Ding2023SalienDetAS, 10.1115/IMECE2021-69975}.

+Object detection plays a crucial role for autonomous vehicle perception.
 Traditional camera-based detection algorithms employ explicit appearance features such as edges to locate and classify objects \cite{8627998}.
-Modern detection algorithms implement deep neural networks and parallel computing methods to extract hidden and implicit features, dramatically improving detection accuracy.
-However, most of the existing camera-based perception algorithms do not provide feedback on their algorithms' perception quality on every image.
-In other words, people do not know the reliability and correctness of the detection algorithm with given images.
-The detection algorithm's perception quality is essential during autonomous driving because a false negative detect object or a wrong classification may cause dangerous vehicle movement, which could lead to a crash.
-Therefore, exploring a method to provide perception quality feedback for object detection algorithms during autonomous driving is crucial.
+Modern detection algorithms leverage deep neural networks and parallel computing methods to extract hidden and implicit features, results in significant improvement in detection accuracy.

+Despite these advancement, most existing camera-based detection algorithms do not provide a comprehensive feedback on the detection quality of their outputs for each individual image.
+In other words, there is a lack of knowledge regarding the reliability and accuracy of the detection algorithm when applied to specific images.
+This becomes a crucial concern in the context of autonomous driving, as a false negative detection or incorrect classification can potentially lead to dangerous vehicle maneuvers and, consequently, accidents.
+Therefore, it is imperative to explore methods that can offer detection quality feedback for object detection algorithms during autonomous driving scenarios.
+This feedback mechanism would enable a better understanding of the detection algorithm's reliability, allowing for improved decision-making and overall system safety.